rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 method.
 The `lines` method returns an iterator of `Result<String, std::io::Error>` by splitting the stream of data whenever it sees a newline byte.
 To get each `String`, we map and `unwrap` each `Result`.
 The `Result` might be an error if the data isn’t valid UTF-8 or if there was a problem reading from the stream.
-Again, a production program should handle these errors more gracefully, but we’re choosing to stop the program in the error case for simplicity.
+Again, a production program should владение these errors more gracefully, but we’re choosing to stop the program in the error case for simplicity.